-In this lab, you will prod at and run live malware called WannaCry.
-You will be fine as long as you follow instructions.
-Please talk to me if you are scared.
+In this lab, you will examine and run live malware called WannaCry.

-Take a gander at the reading assigned for the malware topic, listed on canvas.
-It is library access to the first introductory chapter of “Practical Malware Analysis – The Hands-On Guide to Dissecting Malicious Software” by Michael Sikorski and Andrew Honig.
-The book is accessible for beginners such as yourself, and is also a handy reference for more advanced analysts.
+Take a look at the reading assigned for the malware topic.
+It provides library-access to the first introductory chapter of “Practical Malware Analysis – The Hands-On Guide to Dissecting Malicious Software” by Michael Sikorski and Andrew Honig.
+The book is accessible for beginners, and is also a handy reference for more advanced analysts.

 Analyze the Malware

-In this lab, you’ll WannaCry.
-This program made international headlines last summer when it wreaked havoc across the world before being disabled by malware analyst Marcus Hutchins.
+In this lab, you’ll examine the malware WannaCry.
+This program made international headlines last summer when it wreaked havoc across the world before being disabled by malware analyst Marcus Hutchins, aka MalwareTech.

 WannaCry is ransomware that encrypts the victim’s files and demands ransom in order to decrypt.
 But due to a programming error, WannaCry does not decrypt victim’s files even after the ransom is paid.

-It is possible for WannaCry to “escape” the VM and spread to a wider network if two conditions are met:
+It is possible for WannaCry to “escape” a virtual machine and spread to other networks if two conditions are met:

-- The virtual machine has a network adapter that gives it access to other machines on a network, and
+- The virtual machine has a network adapter that gives it access to other machines on a network

 - The other machines on that network are not patched against WannaCry’s spreading mechanism.

 For #2 – This version of WannaCry uses the EternalBlue exploit to spread.
-Eternal Blue was developed by the NSA, and stolen and leaked by Shadow Brokers, and subsequently picked up by North Korean agents and used in WannaCry.
+Eternal Blue was developed by the NSA, and stolen and leaked by the Shadow Brokers, and subsequently picked up by North Korean agents and used in WannaCry.
 Microsoft issued a patch for EternalBlue in March 2017.
-If you are running Windows and have installed updates since then, you’ll be fine.

 Extract the malware by right-clicking the folder, choosing